DOB: 1998 (est.)

 Height: 15.1 (est.)

-Color/Breed: Bay/Arabian (DNA: 1st Arabian, 2nd Missouri Fox Trotter, 3rd Turkoman)
+DNA: 1st Arabian, 2nd Missouri Fox Trotter, 3rd Turkoman

 Adoption Fee: $450

 Aziza, meaning “cherished or beloved”, is a beautiful, mid-teen mare that came to All About Equine from a former Arabian breeding ranch, Coffey's Arabians, after the last family member passed away.
 Aziza was living with three other mares on a large, lush green pasture, and a stallion that was located in another area on the property.
 No documentation was found for the horses, but it appears these are the last of the Coffey Arabians.
 Two of the horses were friendly and social, while Aziza and another mare were feral.
 It appeared she had not been handled, but it was quickly apparent she was familiar with humans and a halter.
-Aziza had foundered; her hooves were in bad condition, and they had been neglected for considerable time.
+Aziza had foundered.
+Her hooves were in bad condition, and they appeared to have been neglected for quite time.

-Aziza is up to date with vaccinations, deworming, and hoof and dental and care; however, handling/trimming her hooves is still a work in progress, and she needs sedation for the farrier.
-Her hooves will need frequent trimming and she may require shoes from foundering.
+Aziza is up to date with vaccinations, deworming, and hoof and dental and care; however, handling/trimming her hooves is still a work in progress.
+Her hooves will need frequent trimming and she may require shoes due to founder history.

 For more photos, please visit her Facebook album.